 - Positioning: Take the second bottle and turn it upside down.
 Position the edge of its cap against the edge of the cap of the bottle you want to open.
 The rim of the bottom bottle should act as the fulcrum.

-- Leverage: Apply downward pressure with the top bottle, using the edge of its cap to pry upwards on the cap of the bottom bottle.
+- put to work: Apply downward pressure with the top bottle, using the edge of its cap to pry upwards on the cap of the bottom bottle.

 - Patience: It might take a few tries to find the right angle and pressure.
 Don't apply too much force at once to avoid breaking the bottle.